-Our Port St. Lucie personal injury lawyers have more than 27 years of combined experience, and we’ve collected over $30 million for our clients in the past six years alone.
+Our personal injury attorneys have more than 40 years of combined experience, and we’ve collected over $60 million for our clients in the past six years alone.

 If you’ve recently suffered an injury we have you covered.
 Our lawyers have experience in personal injury cases involving car accidents, wrongful death, brain injuries, and motorcycle accidents, just to name a few.

 We believe that getting to know our clients personally and treating them like family is the best way to provide legal representation.
 Kibbey Wagner, PLLC, offers a free consultation to discuss your case.
-Contact us today at (772) 444-7000, and let’s get started.
+Contact us today and let’s get started.

-Why Should I Hire Kibbey Wagner, PLLC to Handle My Personal Injury Case?
+Why Should I Hire Kibbey Wagner, PLLC to Handle My Personal Injury Case in Port St. Lucie?

-If you’ve been injured by another party’s negligence, you need an advocate on your side who will fight for you and get you the compensation you deserve.
-Insurance companies won’t be quick to pay your claim, and will use tactics to minimize their financial liability.
+If you’ve been injured by another party’s negligence, you need an attorney on your side who will fight for you and get you the compensation you deserve.
+Insurance companies won’t be quick to pay you, and will use tactics to minimize their financial liability.

 Don’t let them push you around.